Drifter-Supremo/gorlea-snap-tales/memory-bank/activeContext.md

   - Configured Firebase Storage security rules to allow authenticated access
   - Resolved CORS issues by using the Firebase SDK for storage operations
   - Created comprehensive documentation on Firebase Storage best practices
+- Successfully implemented OpenAI GPT-4.1 integration for story generation:
+  - Created a dedicated OpenAI client utility
+  - Updated the storyGenerator service to use the OpenAI API
+  - Implemented genre-specific prompts for AI story generation
+  - Added proper error handling for API calls
+  - Created comprehensive documentation on OpenAI integration

 ## Next Steps